zapier/django-knowledge/docs/alerts.rst

 **django-knowledge** has built in functionality that sends email alerts to subscribed users when a new response is added or accepted.
 Users can opt-in or out this alert at the time of posting a question or response.

-They can also opt-in or out after the fact.
+*TODO:* They can also opt-in or out after the fact.

 Enabling